jmuehlig/perf-cpp/docs/counters.md

 migrations
 ```

-In addition, *perf-cpp* supports *virtual time events*, which use `std::chrono` rather than hardware counters.
+In addition, *perf-cpp* supports *virtual time events*, which use `std::chrono` rather than hardware events.
 These are useful for measuring wall-clock time or for integrating time into custom [metrics](metrics.md):

 ```